 Dealing with the Opioid Epidemic – Narcan Deployments

 - In November 2017 in response to the opiod epidemic Sheriff Staly issued Narcan to all deputies at no cost to the taxpayer.
 Since being placed in the field, Narcan has been deployed 75 times and saved 68 lives.

 - FCSO partnered with the City of Palm Coast in 2018 to create a dedicated traffic unit.

 - Action taken by this Unit, coupled with traffic related PSAs produced by the agency’s Public Affairs Office, have helped to raise public awareness on the dangers of speeding, DUI and aggressive driving.

-- As a result, traffic fatalities have been reduced -42% in Flagler County.
+- As a result, traffic fatalities were reduced -67% in Flagler County since 2017.